 Career Outlook and Salary Info

 Graduates of a biomedicine doctorate program may qualify to become medical scientists.
-Employment for these professionals is expected to increase 8% between 2014 and 2024, according to the U.S. Bureau of Labor Statistics (BLS).
-As of May 2015, medical scientists earned an annual median income of $82,240, reported the BLS.
+Employment for these professionals is expected to increase by 8% between 2018 and 2028, according to the U.S. Bureau of Labor Statistics (BLS).
+As of May 2018, medical scientists earned an annual median income of $84,810, reported the BLS.

 Medical scientists who provide patient care or therapy must be licensed physicians.
 To obtain licensure, candidates must graduate from an accredited medical school, pass a licensing examination and complete 1-7 years of graduate medical education, according to the BLS.